tsbinns/tsbinns.github.io/CV.md

         &mdash; Maintainer
       </h4>
       <p class="CV-desc">
-        I am a maintainer of the popular open-source <a href="https://github.com/mne-tools/mne-python">MNE signal analysis toolbox for Python</a>, a package with over 2,500 stars on GitHub, and citations in over 4,000 peer-reviewed scientific papers.
+        I am a maintainer of the popular open-source <a href="https://github.com/mne-tools/mne-python">MNE signal analysis toolbox for Python</a>, a package with over 3,000 stars on GitHub, and citations in over 4,000 peer-reviewed scientific papers.
+My involvement is currently supported by a <a href="#NSF_POSE">National Science Foundation grant</a> for supporting open-source projects.
 My contributions have involved the addition of new features, bug fixes, project maintenance, and user support.
 This has included the implementation of several advanced, multivariate signal processing methods in the <a href="https://github.com/mne-tools/mne-connectivity">MNE-Connectivity</a> package (related to my work in the <a href="#QAI_Lab">Quality in Artificial Intelligence Group</a>), as well as a <a href="#GSoC">Google Summer of Code project</a> to implement a connectivity decoding module for real-time, data-driven analysis of high-dimensional data alongside statistical tools for distinguishing genuine interactions from background noise.
       </p>

   <h3 class="CV-header"><a id="PyBispectra" class="section-ID">PyBispectra</a></h3>